 Often the question is: who makes the assessment to determine that a patient is stable (and able to be transferred) or unstable?
 Decisions may differ depending on the level of the practitioner, or between practitioners of the same level, or between the responsible practitioner at the transferring facility and the transfer team or its medical director.

 Each facility should have a clear policy on who can accept/reject transfers on behalf of the hospital.
-There must be clear written procedures to follow staff can’t reach an on-call physician or physician advisor on-call and an escalation process as needed when the standard process breaks down for any reason.
+There must be clear written procedures to follow if staff can’t reach an on-call physician or physician advisor on-call and an escalation process, as needed when the standard process breaks down for any reason.
 It is important that the facility educate the medical staff and all those involved in accepting or rejecting transfers on behalf of the hospital particularly as it relates to their responsibilities and EMTALA compliance.
-The compliance officer should provide for continual education a regular basis and modify the processes as needed based on CMS, OIG and/or federal court guidance as available.
+The compliance officer should provide for continual education on a regular basis and modify the processes, as needed, based on CMS, OIG and/or federal court guidance as available.
 Internal audit or compliance should also monitor the hospital’s transfer acceptance and rejection activities to ensure compliance with the policy.

-An informal policy to just say YES to all transfers will likely result insignificant denials and unpaid patients.
+An informal policy to just say YES to all transfers will likely result in significant denials and unpaid patients.
 On the other hand, applying a very stringent policy and only accepting emergency transfers well reduce the facility’s ability to serve the community and surrounding area and could leave empty beds unfilled.
-Creating a transfer team with well-defined policies and a patient transfer process can allow facilities to navigate the various regulations, rules and pay her idiosyncrasies to ensure compliance while maximizing revenue.
+Creating a transfer team with well-defined policies and a patient transfer process can allow facilities to navigate the various regulations, rules and idiosyncrasies to ensure compliance while maximizing revenue.

 Ok, that’s a wrap for today’s post.
-Stay tuned for the third and final installment of this series covering the last 3 questions and answers of 9 in testing your patient transfer policy:
+Stay tuned for the third and final installment of this series covering the last three questions and answers of 9 in testing your patient transfer policy:

 - What is the role of the patient and/or patient’s family in a transfer?